LegoGwin/fabric_showcase/README.md

    - `silver` holds cleaned, enriched, and conformed data (e.g., pre-SCD2 outputs)
    - `gold` contains final analytical tables like facts and dimensions
 """

+A prior version of this framework was successfully deployed in a client engagement, where it served as the backbone for a Fabric-based medallion architecture.
+While this repository represents a generalized and cleaned-up version of that implementation, the core concepts — including metadata-driven ingestion, modular transformations, and dynamic SCD2 handling — were proven in a production environment.

+This repository builds on that experience by making the system easier to scale, more portable, and more adaptable to different datasets and task types.